qwx9/notes/net/algorithms/machinelearning/supervised.learning.md

 ## The formal neuron

+Here we'll focus on connectionist approches, starting with simple networks with a single neuron.

 A treatment unit which receives an input vector X and returning a real output S based on a vector of connection weights W